- Future Students

 In 2010, Francisco was appointed as the Australian Representative to the Board of the International Client Consultation Competition.
 He is a judge in this competition, as well as the Vis International Commercial Arbitration Moot and Australian Law Students’ Association Competitions.

-Over the years, Francisco has written and presented papers at Conferences in Australia, Hong Kong, Switzerland, Italy, Spain and the United Kingdom.
-In 2010, he co-authored the “Administrative Law Guidebook” for Oxford University Press.
+Over the years, Francisco has written and presented papers at Conferences in Australia, Hong Kong, Switzerland, Italy, Spain, Dubai and the United Kingdom.
+In 2013, he was invited to undertake guest lecturing at several Law Schools in China.
+In 2010, he co-authored the “Administrative Law Guidebook” for Oxford University Press and is working on the next edition.

 Francisco’s research speciality is Administrative Law but also teaches Alternative Dispute Resolution and Legal Research and Writing.
 He has also taught Contracts Law, Corporations Law, Torts and the Law of Evidence.
-He maintains an interest in Comparative law, particularly European Community Law.
+He maintains an interest in Comparative law, particularly Chinese Administrative Law and European Community Law.